Marko-Markovic-Unitn/parallel-IntroPARCO-2024-H1/README.md

 # Matrix Transpose and Symmetry Optimization

 This repository contains code for optimizing matrix transposition and symmetry operations using both sequential and parallel approaches.
-The implementation leverages OpenMP for parallelism and employs techniques like dynamic scheduling, block-wise partitioning, and vectorized operations (AVX-512) for high performance.
+The implementation leverages OpenMP for parallelism and employs techniques like block-wise partitioning, and vectorized operations (AVX-512) for high performance.

 ---